25 October 2022 / Laura Garvin Gomez

 - Supporting skin health (when mixed with Sandalwood)

-Fir needle has a fresh, wood aroma (just like a real fir tree) and it remains as popular as ever today for addressing a wide range of conditions, such as:
+Fir needle essential oil has a fresh, wood aroma (just like a real fir tree) and it remains as popular as ever today for addressing a wide range of conditions, such as:

 - Fighting infections (due to its antimicrobial and antioxidant agents)